 The new faces that I want to focus on, not that the rest aren’t special in their very own way, would have to be Miles Morales and Kamala Khan - aka (Ultimate) Spider-Man and Miss Marvel, respectively.
 The reason why I want to focus on those two is because everyone else on the roster is an obvious choice.
 Even the new Thor being there needs no explanation.
 She’s the new Thor, she’s part of that big marketing push already, it falls into place.

 What makes Miss Marvel and Spider-Man so special is how young they are.
 They are very young and it makes their inclusion in this new team so intriguing.
-Of course, I would have lumped Sam/Nova into this grouping from the start - but his age has been a point of consternation with many fans ever since he played his role in Avengers vs. X-Men.
-The point actually stands for all three of them – why not place them into a new Young Avengers?
+Of course, I would have lumped Sam/Nova into this grouping from the start - but his age has been a point of consternation with many fans ever since he played his role in Avengers vs. X-Men

 The inclusion of other characters like Vision and Iron Man makes the age disparity much more distinct.
 The one thing that this new series will not lack will be available slots for interesting dynamics for everyone.
 It’s such a weird amalgam in some cases that there can be sparks already seen from here.
 In any case, who would have been on this hypothetical teen team?
 We already have three down - who else might have filled in that roster?

 If we take a team to be at least five, then maybe Mania from Venom